 It might sound like a tedious task to ensure that armor is certified before you buy it.
-However, if an officer purchases armor that isn’t certified by the NIJ and listed on the CLP, the officer could forfeit coverage.
+However, if an officer purchases armor that isn’t certified by the NIJ and listed on the CLP, the officer could lose coverage.

 Most department mandates across the country require them to provide certified body armor to their employees.
 Unfortunately, a lot of armor on the market is heavy and uncomfortable.

-No one wants to be sore and uncomfortable for 12 hours a day (at least).
+No one wants to be uncomfortable for 12 hours a day (at least).
 If you choose to go out on your own and buy new armor for your team, do your research before you buy to ensure that you’re getting federally approved armor.

 There are too many reasons to put down in one blog, but the most impressive characteristics of ShotStop® (besides owning the lightest, thinnest, and most comfortable body armor on the planet) are our integrity and transparency.